Roca Verde: Sport Climbing in north-west Spain

 According to Ben Masterson "Asturias contains some fabulous climbing areas, and Roca Verde makes an excellent companion." in his review on UKC.

-Also from Roca Verde is El Desfiladero de La Hermida it is the definitive sport climbing guide to the La Hermida valley.
-It’ which contains 24 never before published crags (and nearly 700 routes).
+Also from Roca Verde is El Desfiladero de La Hermida which is the definitive sport climbing guide to La Hermida gorge.
+It describes 24 never before published crags (and nearly 700 routes).
 More details here.